Just add WATER: WebAssembly-based Circumvention Transports: Evaluation

 \subsection{Performance Metrics}

 \TblLatencyThroughputCloudlabtopologyFinal

 Our analysis of \water's performance is based on experiments for two different transport protocols comparing \water, Proteus, and native implementations: \textit{plain} and \textit{shadowsocks}.
-We compare the performance of each on a set of writes using buffer sizes ranging from from 1B to 4096B as buffer size can have a noticeable impact on latency and throughput.
+We compared the performance of each on a set of writes using buffer sizes ranging from 1B to 4096B and noticed buffer size can have a noticeable impact on latency and throughput.
 For baseline native implementations we use raw TCP for \textit{plain}, and vanilla shadowsocks-rust for \textit{shadowsocks}.
-In proteus we use a psf implementing an identity transform for the \textit{plain} protocol, and the shadowsocks psf implemented as part of the original paper~\cite{wails-proteus} for the \textit{shadowsocks}.
-We note that while the shadowsocks psf obfuscates packets using the shadowsocks format it does not actually implement the shadowsocks protocol.
+In Proteus, we use a PSF implementing \textit{the identity transform} for the \textit{plain} protocol, and the shadowsocks PSF implemented from the original paper~\cite{wails-proteus} for the \textit{shadowsocks}.

 Focusing on the 512-byte packet size, the \textit{shadowsocks} variant of \water demonstrated throughput comparable to Proteus, but with improved latency.
 In the \textit{plain} setup, \water closely matched the performance of native TCP in both latency and throughput.
-Despite WebAssembly's virtualization introducing a discernible overhead compared to native methods, \water's performance is highly promising.
+Despite WebAssembly's virtualization introducing a discernible overhead compared to native methods, we regard \water's performance as highly promising.
+Also, we have noticed it is possible to compile WebAssembly into native machine code with an Ahead-Of-Time (AOT) compiler~\cite{wazero} instead of executing it with an interpreter, which could mitigate such overhead.

-The notable degradation in throughput for both \water and Proteus when evaluating shadowsocks is in large part due to the additional cryptographic operations required.
-WebAssembly runtimes currently lack hardware acceleration for these operations, resulting is higher latency and lower throughput.
+The notable degradation in throughput for both \water and Proteus when evaluating shadowsocks is in large part due to the cryptographic operations required.
+WebAssembly runtimes currently lack hardware acceleration for these operations, resulting in higher latency and lower throughput.
 However, support for hardware acceleration is being actively considered by the WebAssembly community~\cite{wasi-proposals}, and we anticipate that this will significantly improve \water's performance in the future.
-We examine the performance of cryptographic operations in WebAssembly further in Appendix~\ref{sec:crypto_performance}.
+The performance of cryptographic operations in WebAssembly is examined further in Appendix~\ref{sec:crypto_performance}.